Zefk/Solarus-ARPG-Game-Development-Book_2/Solarus ARPG Game Development Book.md

 ##Faryolica World Credits:

-I use the Fariryolica world as a fair use educational example, but I feel that everyone deserves credit for that example.
+I use the Fariryolica world tileset is under CC-BY-SA 3.0.

 -----------------------
 About: